-We expect to deliver two study reports, one on myocarditis/pericarditis (deliverable #4a), and one on thromboembolic- and thrombocytopenic outcomes (deliverable #4b).
+We expect to deliver one study report, including both results on myocarditis/pericarditis, and on thromboembolic and thrombocytopenic outcomes.

-We expect to deliver two manuscripts one on myocarditis/pericarditis (deliverable #6aa), and one on thromboembolic- and thrombocytopenic outcomes (deliverable #6ab).
-The manuscripts will be submitted to peer-reviewed medical journals.
+We expect to deliver two manuscripts, one on myocarditis/pericarditis, and one on thromboembolic and thrombocytopenic outcomes.
+The manuscripts will be submitted to peerreviewed medical journals.